PixarAnimationStudios/OpenUSD-proposals/proposals/namespace_editing/README.md

 #### Change Notifications

 Because namespace operations performed through the UsdNamespaceEditor API have a clear intent, we will be able to add the information about whether a UsdObject has been deleted, moved or renamed to UsdNotice::ObjectsChanged when edits are made through this API.
-In addition to the existing ObjectsChanged queries of `GetResyncedPaths()` and `GetChangedInfoOnlyPaths()`, we will add queries along the lines of `GetRenamedPaths()`, `GetMovedPaths()`, and `GetDeletedPaths()` to return what objects have been specifically edit using the UsdNamespaceEditor.
+In addition to the existing ObjectsChanged queries of `GetResyncedPaths()` and `GetChangedInfoOnlyPaths()`, we will add queries along the lines of `GetRenamedPaths()`, `GetMovedPaths()`, and `GetDeletedPaths()` to return what objects have been specifically edited using the UsdNamespaceEditor.
 We'll also provide the equivalent functions of `RenamedObject(UsdObject)`, `MovedObject(UsdObject)`, and `DeletedObject(UsdObject)` for querying a specific object as to whether it was namespace edited.
 Clients can make use of this new notice information to respond to changes a more efficient manner for namespace changes they know how to handle.

 Note that delete, rename, and reparent operations will only be treated as such when performed through the official UsdNamespaceEditor API.
 In other words, we will not try to figure out from the standard Sdf change notifications if some set of layer changes performed through other API could be equivalent to a delete, rename, or reparent when populating the OjbectsChanged notice.